TrendingTechnology/saga/readme.md

 ### Installation and Architecture

-Nova has an NPM module and CLI utility that is included in a single NPM module, `nova-lang` which includes a copy of Nova's core libraries, compiler and command-line utility.
+Install leScript through NPM: `sudo npm i -g le_` (that's `le` followed by an underscore!). `le_` includes leScript's core library, compiler (called Lexie), and CLI all compressed and bundled up in a single NPM package, exposing the `lexie` command.
+Lexie is written in JavaScript, and then in Python.

 - Lodash
 - XRegExp